phcompeau/biological_modeling_course/_pages/chemotaxis/tutorial_gradient.md

 We will also explore defining and using **functions**, a feature of BioNetGen that will allow us to specify reaction rules in which the reaction rates are dependent on the current state of the system.

-To get started, create a copy of your file from the adaptation tutorial and save it as `addition.bngl`.
+To get started, create a copy of your `adaptation.bngl` file from the adaptation tutorial and save it as `addition.bngl`.
 If you would rather not follow along below, you can download a completed BioNetGen file here: <a href="https://purpleavatar.github.io/multiscale_biological_modeling/downloads/downloadable/addition.bngl" download="addition.bngl">addition.bngl</a>

 We also will build a Jupyter notebook in this tutorial.
 You should create a file called `plotter_up.ipynb`; if you would rather not follow along, we provide a completed notebook here:
 <a href="https://purpleavatar.github.io/multiscale_biological_modeling/downloads/downloadable/plotter_up.ipynb" download="plotter_up.ipynb">plotter_up.ipynb</a>